-Function Description GetCalcMethod Inserts a calc method at the current location, using the row's InsertCM tag if defined.
+Function Description GetAlReportdocumentURL Returns a URL to an Axiom Intelligence report in the Axiom file system, to open the report from another browser-based file.
+GetCalcMethod Inserts a calc method at the current location, using the row's InsertCM tag if defined.
 GetColumnInfo Returns information about a table column, given the column name.
 GetColumnLetter Returns a column letter based on a specified context.
 GetCurrentSheetView Returns the names of the currently applied views for a specified sheet.
 GetCurrentValue Returns information about the current filter context applied to the file, for either multipass processing or for a temporary sheet filter.

 Function Description GetData Returns data from a table.
 Can be used to return summed data from data tables, or specific data records from reference tables and document reference tables.
 GetDataElement Launches the Choose Value dialog and places the user's selected value in a designated cell.
 GetDocument Opens a specified file when the cell containing the function is double-clicked.
 GetDocumentHyperlink Returns a hyperlink to a file in the Axiom Software file system, that can be used to launch the system and open the file.
 GetDocumentInfo Returns information about the current document, such as the file name, the folder name, or the document ID.
 GetFeatureInfo Returns information about features installed by a package.
 GetFileGroupID Returns the ID of the current file group or a specified file group.
 GetFileGroupProperty Returns information about the current file group or a specified file group.
 GetFileGroupVariable Returns the value of a variable defined for the current file group or a specified file group.
 GetFileGroupVariableEnablement Returns whether a picklist variable is enabled for a specified value in the picklist enablement column.
 GetFileGroupVariableProperty Returns information about a file group variable, especially picklist variable properties.
 GetFormDocumentLinkTag Returns a content tag that will render as a hyperlink to an Axiom form in the Axiom file system, when used within a form.
-GetFormDocumentURL Returns a URL to a form-enabled document in the Axiom file system, to open an Axiom form from within another form.
+GetFormDocumentURL Returns a URL to a form-enabled document in the Axiom file system, so that the form can be opened from another browser-based file.
 GetFormResourceLinkTag Returns a content tag that will render as a hyperlink to a non- Axiom file in the Axiom file system, when used within an Axiom form.
-GetFormResourceURL Returns a URL to a non-Axiom file in the Axiom file system, to open the file in its native application from within an Axiom form.
+GetFormResourceURL Returns a URL to a non-Axiom file in the Axiom file system, to open the file in its native application from within a browserbased file.
 GetFormState Returns the current form state value for a specified form state key.
 Also can be used to set the default value if no value currently exists.
-GetPeriod Returns the current period for the system or for a table.